neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/js-basics.md

 button.addEventListener('click', () => {});
 ```

-First you specify the kind of event, e.g. `click`, secondly you define what code should be executed
+First you specify the kind of event, e.g. **click**, then you define what code should be executed
-whenever the event happens.
+when the event is triggered.
 You write that code between the `{}` brackets, e.g. a `console.log`.

 ```js
 const button = document.querySelector('[data-js="button"]');